Shambhala Board of Directors

-- The Interim Board may choose to implement suggestions by the Process Team, based on community input.
+- The Interim Board may choose to solicit and implement suggestions by the Process Team, based on community input.

 - We plan to have regular updates and communication with and to the Process Team.
 Currently members of the Interim Board meet bi-monthly with the Process Team Steering Committee.

 How does the Interim Board relate to the four pillars?
 Does the Interim Board act as the heads of the four pillars?

 - The Interim Board does not operate as a replacement for the Pillar Heads that were members of the Kalapa Council.
 However, at this point, in the absence of a board level leader, the leaders of the four pillars report directly to the Interim Board through the relevant committee of the Board and the Interim Board meets regularly with the four pillars as a group.

 - The pillar heads of Government, Kasung, Economy and Practice and Education were members of the Kalapa Council.
 The Interim Board has no members who are also pillar heads.
 No pillar heads sit on the Interim Board.
 The Interim Board has work groups that have identified key leaders within each pillar to have ongoing communication with and to represent issues from the pillar that may need Board interaction, such as matters that require funding or legal guidance.